The Ultimate Guide to Bow Lake

 Hikes around Bow Lake

-As with every lake in Banff National Park, Bow Lake offers many great hikes.
-In some cases, you can start directly from the car park at the edge of the lake.
-Other routes begin from the Num-Ti-Jah Lodge, which can also be reached by car.
+Like every lake in Banff National Park, Bow Lake offers many great hikes.
+Some can be started right from the parking lot at the edge of the lake.
+Others start at the Num-Ti-Jah Lodge, which can also be reached by car.

 NAMEDISTANCE (round trip)DURATION (round trip)ELEVATIONTRAILHEAD